uvarc/courses/workshops/database/README.md

 and NULL before it can be inserted into a particular data table.
 This is going on across multiple tables at the same time, and ensures that the entire transaction completes successfully or is rolled back.

-> **Impedance Mismatch** - a set of conceptual and technical difficulties that are often encountered when a relational database management system.
+> **Impedance Mismatch** - a set of conceptual and technical difficulties that are often encountered when interacting with a relational database management system.

 ## NoSQL Databases

+### Aggregate-Oriented

+* Key-Value
+* Document
+* Column-Family

 NoSQL databases share very few common characteristics.
 Perhaps the only one is that they are **schema-less**.
 Typical aggregate-oriented NoSQL databases will store an aggregation in the form of strings or entire documents.
 That is usually in